-There are different rules for recycling in each city, making it complicated for residents who want to know how to recycle correctly.
+There are different rules for recycling in each city, making it complicated for residents who want to know how to recycle properly.
 The reality is recycling is confusing.

 There is no global recycling system, and there is no universal method.
 But while we improve our reducing and reusing practices, we can’t prevent recycling, so we should attempt to do it properly.